 - Season 2-Episodes 4 and 5.
 There's a Serial Killer stalking your city.
 The Royal Guards do not appear to stop him despite the city being a safe zone.
 Even when Death Is a Slap on the Wrist, this sort of thing is scary.

 - Death not being permanent can enhance the fear effect.
-Because you still experience all the pain that comes with death or most of it (if you're level 90 with massive defense stats) it can be seen as prolonged, indefinite torture.
+Because you still experience all the pain that comes with death or at least some of it (if you're level 90 with massive defense stats, the pain you experience is mostly nullified that a sword slash is like a punch from a kid) it can be seen as prolonged, indefinite torture.

 - Season 2 Episode 19.
-The sheer glee in which the Knights of Oddesey go to their deaths is just disturbing.
+The sheer glee in which the Knights of Odyssey go to their deaths is just disturbing(ly stupid).